 Homemade lemon bars are an utter delight and are such a Southern treat.

-This lemon bar recipe in particular is perfectly balanced with its crisp, buttery shortbread crust, luscious lemon curd filling and sweet powdered sugar topping.
+This lemon bar recipe in particular is perfectly balanced.
+I mean, how could we not love its crisp, buttery shortbread crust, luscious lemon curd filling and sweet powdered sugar topping?

 Does your sweet tooth need a pick-me-up?
 Head over to my Dessert Recipe Index for inspiration.